nikitavoloboev/data/focusing/rules.md

 # Rules

-Some simple rules to follow for myself doing things.
+Some simple rules to follow when doing things.

 ## Life